openforcefield/standards/docs/enhancement-proposals/off-ep-00XX.md

 The tag `Model` describes the model architecture of the GNN.

-The tag `Standardizations` enumerates a number of reactions used for (molecule? output?) standardization.
-Each `Reaction` containts a SMARTS string that describes a chemical reaction used in (same question) standardization.
-This tag also has a `max_iter` attribute that specifies the maximum number of iterations used in the normalizaiton process.
+The tag `Standardizations` enumerates a number of reactions used for molecule standardization.
+Each `Reaction` contains a SMARTS string that describes a chemical reaction used in molecule standardization.
+This tag also has a `max_iter` attribute that specifies the maximum number of iterations used in the normalization process.

 Below is an example `<GNNCharges>` section: